exxyyf/mindset/README.md

 # mindset
-Jupyter Notebook with test task results are here.
+Jupyter Notebook with test task results is here.
 The dataset itself is located on Yandex Disk.